tuckn/WshPolyfill/README.md

 Add any functions that can be used at ES5 and above have into WSH (Windows Script Host).
 These functions are, for example, Array.forEach, JSON.parse and String.trim, etc.

+## Operating environment

+Works on JScript in Windows.

 ## Installation

 (1) Create a directory of your WSH project.